Is Freshpet (FRPT) Too Good to Be True? A Comprehensive Analysis

 - 3. Future estimates of the business performance.

-We believe the GF Value Line is the fair value that the stock should be trading at.
+We believe the GF Value Line is the fair value at which the stock should be traded.
 The stock price will most likely fluctuate around the GF Value Line.
 If the stock price is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
 On the other hand, if it is significantly below the GF Value Line, its future return will likely be higher.